Loburu Geysers and Hot Springs, Lake Bogoria

 Around Lake Bogoria are some 200 hot springs with water temperatures from 39 to 98.5° C. Nearly all these springs are very close to the lake or – even inside the lake.

-Lake Bogoria hot springs in general have high content of CO2 gas – this is one additional reason for wild boiling of the springs.
+Lake Bogoria hot springs, in general, have a high content of CO2 gas – this is one additional reason for the wild boiling of the springs.

 Some 60 hot springs with 6 geysers are located in Loburu.
 Further south is Chemurkeu group with 40 springs, including 4 geysers.
 At the south-eastern end are Koibobei springs with at least 3 geysers.
 At the eastern side are Losaramat springs with 17 springs, 3 geysers among them.
 Together – at least 16 geysers.
 Since 1975 here have been registered at least 18 geysers, but several have disappeared now.

-All geysers are located very low – almost in the level of lake or even below it.
-As the level of lake changes, some geysers are inundated and stop their activity but some others start to explode.
+All geysers are located very low – almost at the level of the lake or even below it.
+As the level of the lake changes, some geysers are inundated and stop their activity but some others start to explode.
 Whole colonies of specific microorganisms are linked to these hot springs and geysers.

 Loburu Hot Springs form the largest geothermal field at Lake Bogoria.
 Loburu river has formed a small delta at the western bank of lake and part of the hot springs are to the north from river and part – to the south.
 Springs are powerful, they form short streams.
 Part of the hot springs have formed small pools, some more than 2 m deep.
 Some springs instead of pools have formed cones.
 Just in few places there is observed thin layer of siliceous sinter deposits – an indication of geyser activity in the recent past.
 Such geysers without siliceous sinter (geyserite) are rare in the world.